Welcome to the first post of THE SCENIC ROUTE!

 This is our place to present interesting articles about things related to our industry, including the stories of your journeys as Scenics.
 I felt the first story told should be ours!

 A little more than a year ago a small group of mid-west scenics started chatting about the lack of communication we felt existed among scenic artists nationwide.
 There’s not THAT many of us, our skills are pretty specific– we SHOULD be in constant contact with each other so that we can disseminate good information among the members of our field.
-We’re not sure why, but it never really evolved naturally like it did with other fields.
+We’re not sure why, but it never really evolved naturally as it did with other fields.
 Yes, a national email/forum list already existed, but it felt so….
 1998.
-It’s use was limited.
+Its use was limited.
 Facebook groups existed, but… Facebook.
 The five of us felt that scenics needed a connecting organization that would weather the storm of social media ups and downs.
 But, what would that look like?

 Cue the road trip!
 Angelique, Sara, Lili, Tina, and Leslie all drove a couple of hours each and met at a coffee shop in Lacrosse, WI, to discuss that very question over coffee and croissants.